nodejs/node/doc/api/webstreams.md

 -->

-* Type: {Promise} Fulfilled with `undefined` when the associated {ReadableStream} is closed or this reader's lock is released.
+* Type: {Promise} Fulfilled with `undefined` when the associated {ReadableStream} is closed or rejected if the stream errors or the reader's lock is released before the stream finishes closing.

 #### `readableStreamDefaultReader.read()`